-The Gender dysphoria service: a guide for GPs and other healthcare staff sets out five key points for GPs to consider when treating gender incongruent patients:
+The Gender dysphoria service: a guide for GPs and other healthcare staff sets out five key points for GPs to consider when treating gender incongruence:

 - Refer early and swiftly to a reputable gender service

 - Support the treatment recommended by the gender service